gerzhan/minicloud/Readme.md

   minicloud

-  minicloud based on node.js, providing efficient file storage server for enterprises.
+  minicloud based on node.js, providing efficient file storage server.

   you can easily integrate existing app nodejs with minicloud.